Managing Employee Attendance: 6 Best Practices + Sample Policy

 - Create a positive work environment

-Ultimately, you want to provide a culture where your employees feel valued and that their contributions are accepted.
+Ultimately, you want to provide a culture where your employees feel valued, and their contributions are accepted.
 This will help increase motivation and employee engagement.

 The industry you are in can also contribute to the nature and number of call-outs.
 For example, if you are in the food service industry, you may have policies that prevent ill employees from reporting to the workplace.
 Likewise, construction jobs that are physically demanding and outdoors often result in fatigue and, at times, disenchanted workers who simply choose to take a day off.